 RegistrationWith successful registrations achieved for 26 substances, the Consortium’s registration activity is now focused on maintaining dossier quality and making updates to the existing registrations in light of new information.

-A key project to update the Consortium’s Chemical Safety Reports is underway.
-The Consortium is carrying out a review of the available environmental effects data and the PNECs for freshwater, saltwater, sediment, and soil secondary poisoning.
+A key project to update the Consortium’s Chemical Safety Reports is underway, starting with the update of the Pb metal dossier successfully submitted in August 2018.
+The Consortium has carried out a review of the available environmental effects data and the PNECs for freshwater, saltwater, sediment, and soil secondary poisoning.
 Consequent changes to exposure scenarios will be made in the dossiers and in the Consortium’s SDS templates.

 From 2018, the Consortium will introduce refined substance identity profiles (SIPs) for the Consortium’s UVCBs, in light of extensive work under the remit of the Eurometaux Intermediates Taskforce.